Page Content

 Objective

-• At least 80% of program students complete program or degree requirements within nine months (150% of the program length).
+• At least 80 percent of interns complete program requirements within 12 months (150 percent of planned program length).

-• 80% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
+• At least 80 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

-• 90% of graduates will score overall satisfactory scores on competencies utilized in their dietetic practice at one year post graduation.
+• 90 percent of graduates will score overall satisfactory scores on competencies utilized in their dietetic practice at one year post graduation.

 Program outcomes data is available upon request.